Kapila: Biography

-The name Kapila appears in many texts, and it is likely that these names refer to different people.
-The most famous reference is to the sage Kapila with his student Āsuri, who in the Indian tradition, are considered as the first masters of Samkhya school of Hindu philosophy.
-While he pre-dates Buddha, it is unclear which century he lived in, with some suggesting 6th-century BCE.
+The name Kapila appears in many texts, and likely refers to different people.
+The most famous reference is to the sage Kapila with his student Āsuri, who in the Indian tradition are considered the first masters of Samkhya school of Hindu philosophy.
+While he pre-dates Buddha, it is unclear which century he lived in, with some suggesting 6th century BCE.
 Others place him in the 7th century BCE.
 This places him in the late Vedic period (1500 BCE to 500 BCE), and he has been called a Vedic sage.

 Kapila is credited with authoring an influential sutra, called Samkhya-sutra (also called Kapila-sutra), which aphoristically presents the dualistic philosophy of Samkhya.
 These sutras were explained in another well studied text of Hinduism called the Samkhyakarika.
 Beyond his Samkhya philosophy, he appears in many dialogues of Hindu texts, such as in explaining and defending the principle of ahimsa (non-violence) in the Mahabharata.

 Hinduism

-Kapila is the tenth child of the sage Kardama and Devahūti.
-Kardama is provided a boon by Narayana that he would himself be born as his son.
-After attaining this, Kardama wished to leave for the forest for penance and research and Vedic study.
-Kardama had nine daughters who were very learned and went ahead to marry great sages mentioned in ancient Indian history.
+Hindu texts give different accounts of Kapila.
+In the Bhagavata Purana, Kapila is described as an avatara of Bhagavan, born into the house of Kardama and as the teacher of Samkhya to his mother Devahūti.